clubajax/base-component/README-DEV.md

 this.emit('change', {value: this.value});
 this.fire('closed');
 ```

+See the [clubajax/on](https://github.com/clubajax/on) documentation for a complete list of features.

 ## Plugins

 `BaseComponent` uses a plugin architecture, which not only helps keep the code clean and maintainable, it allows for